AnthonyLzq/Simba.js/README.md

-                            questions related to the project one by one [boolean] [default: false] -F, --fastify             Whether or not you want to use Fastify for your project                   [boolean] [default: false] -h, --help                Show help                                  [boolean]
+                            questions related to the project one by one [boolean] [default: false] -F, --fastify             Whether or not you want to use Fastify for your project                   [boolean] [default: false] -g, --graphql             Whether or not you want to use GraphQL for your project                   [boolean] [default: false] -h, --help                Show help                                  [boolean]